 - IFRS 2 Share-based Payment – Group cash-settled share-based payment transactions

 - IFRIC 19 Extinguishing financial liabilities with equity instruments

 - Amendment to IAS 24 Related Party Disclosures

 - IAS 19 Employee Benefits – Prepayments of a minimum funding requirement

 The adoption of these standards, amendments and interpretations is not expected to have a material impact on the Group’s profit for those years or equity.
 The adoptions may affect disclosures in the Group’s financial statements.

-In November 2009, the IASB issued IFRS 9 Financial Instruments: Classification and Measurement which altered the classification and measurement of financial instruments.
+In November 2009, the IASB issued IFRS 9 Financial Instruments Classification and Measurement which altered the classification and measurement of financial instruments.
 Under the new standard only two possible classifications arise, rather than the four existing classifications currently available under IAS 39, and will result in all financial assets being valued at amortised cost or fair value through profit and loss.
-In October 2010, the IASB issued additions to IFRS 9 relating to financial liabilities.
-The main change in the additions is that in cases where the fair value option is taken for financial liabilities, the part of a fair value change due to an entity’s own credit risk is recorded in other comprehensive income rather than the income statement, unless this creates an accounting mismatch.
+Financial liabilities are excluded from the scope of the standard.
 The standard is not mandatory before 2013 year-ends and is yet to be endorsed by the European Union.
 The adoption of this standard may impact the Group’s profit, equity and disclosures in the Group’s financial statements.